Orange-eat97/tp/docs/UserGuide.md

 *  `edit 1 p/91234567 e/johndoe@example.com` <br>
 Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 n/Betsy Crower` <br>
-Edits the name of the 2nd contact to be `Betsy Crower`
+Edits the name of the 2nd contact to be `Betsy Crower`.

 <br><br>